A topic from the subject of Experimentation in Chemistry.

 Chemistry and the Environment

-Chemistry plays a crucial role in understanding and preserving the environment.
+Chemistry plays a crucial role in understanding and addressing environmental challenges.
+It provides the tools and knowledge necessary to protect our planet and human health.

 Measuring Air Pollution Using Lettuce